 - Warm compresses may ease pain and help lactation.
 Try applying a warm, wet washcloth to the infected area for 15 minutes, four times a day.

-- Anti-inflammatory medications, such as ibuprofen, may help relieve pain.
+- Anti-inflammatory medications, such as ibuprofen (Advil, Midol), may help relieve pain.

 - Use varied positions to breastfeed.